Kong/docs.konghq.com/app/_src/gateway/install/linux/ubuntu.md

 {:.note}
 > **Note:** {{site.base_gateway}} supports running on [AWS Graviton processors](https://aws.amazon.com/ec2/graviton/).
 It can run in all AWS Regions where AWS Graviton is supported.

-The quickest way to get started with {{ site.base_gateway }} is using our install script:
+The quickest way to get started with {{ site.base_gateway }} is using the install script:

 {% navtabs_ee codeblock %}
 {% navtab Kong Gateway %}